Get Notifications about your Trip with GO

 - How does GO work?

-- Get Notifications about a Specific Departure
+- Get Notifications Using GO

 For more information about customizing GO for your personal needs, check out Customize GO.

 GO helps you navigate the transport system by sending the following notifications: